uploadcare/uploadcare-ruby/README.md

 # group can be stored by group ID.
 It means that all files of a group will be stored on Uploadcare servers permanently
 Uploadcare::Group.store(group.id)

+# group can be deleted by group ID.
+Uploadcare::Group.delete(group.id)
 ```

 #### GroupList